Multi-Prompt Alignment for Multi-Source Unsupervised Domain Adaptation: Method

 \subsection{Multi-Prompt Alignment}

 Let $N$ denote the total number of domains, where the first $N-1$ domains are source domains and the $N$-th domain is the target domain.
-For all $N-1$ source domains, both images and their labels are provided, while for the target domain, we only assume access to their images, as in the standard UDA setting.
-For multi-source UDA, we wish to learn a domain-invariant latent space so that the domain shift among different source domains as well as the discrepancies between all the source and target domain pairs can be minimized.
-Unlike current multi-source UDA methods that require a significant amount of parameters for adaption, we leverage prompt learning for alignment among different domains.
-In the following, we begin by introducing the prompt design, followed by multi-prompt alignment.
-Then we describe how to learn a joint embedding space that has the potential of generalizing to unseen domains.
+For multi-source UDA, our goal is to learn a domain-invariant latent space so that the domain shift among different source domains as well as the discrepancies between all the source and target domain pairs can be minimized.
+To achieve such a goal, we introduce the framework MPA.
+Specifically, we design prompts to contain domain-invariant and domain-specific feature following \citet{dapt} and train such a prompt for each source and target domain pair.
+Then, an auto-encoder structure is introduced to our method to denoise the acquired prompts, followed by an $\mathcal{L}_1$ constraint for further alignment.

 \paragraph{Prompt Design.}